-- Determining the appropriateness of the Group's methodology for the valuation of its inventory valuation and obsolescence losses based on our understanding of the business and industry knowledge, coupled with our understanding of the nature and aging of its inventory. - Obtaining the valuation report of the net realizable value of the inventory to assess the adequacy of inventory valuation by comparing the carrying value to the latest sales price for a sample of items. - Attending year-end inventory counts to inspect the condition of inventory to determine the appropriateness of the recognition of inventory valuation and obsolescence losses for obsolete and damaged goods.
+- Determining the appropriateness of the Group's methodology for the evaluation of its inventory impairment and obsolescence losses based on our understanding of the business and industry knowledge, coupled with our understanding of the nature and aging of its inventory. - Obtaining the valuation report for the net realizable value of the inventory to assess the adequacy of the inventory valuation basis by sampling inventory and comparing the carrying amounts to the latest sales prices. - Attending year-end inventory counts to inspect the condition of inventory to determine the appropriateness of the recognized inventory impairment and obsolescence losses.